CiscoDevNet/postman-for-Cisco-Crosswork/Crosswork postman collection readme .md

 The NCA and HI Postman collections will need:
 * Postman 6.7.0 +
-* Cisco Crosswork NCA and HI V 3.0 +
+* Cisco Crosswork NCA and HI 3.0 +
 * Cisco NSO 4.5.5 +

 # Setup